ItsKruistz/material-termux-desktop/README.md

 **Status: Now it can start a plain Xfce desktop.
 Now writing scripts to add Material Design like config automatically to the desktop.**

+Credits:

-Credits: Materia theme by nana_4
+- Materia theme by nana_4
+- Papirus icon theme